Quick Links

 Our vision is that all our pupils will leave primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport.

-In 2019/20 we received £19,070 in funding
+In 2023-24 we received £18,600

-Health and well-being of pupils
+Health and wellbeing of pupils

-The engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles
+The engagement of all pupils in regular physical activity - kick starting healthy active lifestyles

-Employ sports coaches to develop competitive team sport (classes and house groups) during lunch time.
+Employ sports coaches to develop competitive team sport

 Greater uptake, fitness, enjoyment, participation and stamina improved.

-Lunchtimes more active.
-Pupils participating more regularly in active sport.
+Pupils participating in more regular active sport.

-Continue to extend investment in playground equipment.
+Continue to invest in playground equipment.

-PE Leader to work with community clubs to identify a clear pathway and sign posting to nearest club opportunities.
+PE leader to work with community clubs to identify a clear pathway and sign posting to nearest club opportunities.

 Sports equipment

-Purchase additional equipment and storage to provide resources for PE curriculum and physical activity during play and lunch times to ensure high quality provision.
-Quality and quantity of resources for lessons purchased to allow for improved physical development
+Purchase additional equipment and storage to provide resources for PE curriculum and physical activity during play and lunchtimes to ensure high quality provision.

-Wider range of sports on offer.
+Wide range of sports on offer.

-Improved lifestyles at break and lunchtimes.
+Improved life styles at break and lunchtimes.

-Ongoing purchase, maintenance and replenishment of PE equipment
+On going purchase, maintenance and replenishment of PE equipment.

 Curriculum based PE